cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 RELEASE NOTES
-This unofficial version has been derived from the latest official Testing release T1.4-148.
+This unofficial version has been derived from the latest official Testing release T1.4-148 and from the latest master branch status.

-This version includes some features not (yet) available in the Open Rails testing official version, that is:
+This version includes some features not (yet) available in the Open Rails testing official version and in the latest master branch status, that is:
 - addition of track sounds in the sound debug window (by dennisat)
 - F5 HUD scrolling (by mbm_or)
 - checkbox in General Options tab to enable or disable watchdog